NC State vs. Florida State Women's Basketball Predictions & Picks - January 4

 NC State Schedule Analysis

-- The Wolfpack beat the No. 5 Colorado Buffaloes in a 78-60 win on November 25, which was their signature victory of the season.
+- The Wolfpack's signature win of the season came in a 78-60 victory versus the No. 5 Colorado Buffaloes on November 25.

-- The Wolfpack have tied for the 11th-most Quadrant 1 wins in the nation (two).
+- The Wolfpack have tied for the 11th-most Quadrant 1 victories in the nation (two).

-- NC State has five wins over Quadrant 2 teams, the most in the nation.
+- NC State has five wins against Quadrant 2 opponents, the most in the nation.

-- The Wolfpack have tied for the third-most Quadrant 3 victories in the country (five).
+- The Wolfpack have tied for the third-most Quadrant 3 wins in the country (five).

 Get tickets for any college basketball game this season at Ticketmaster!